 Lynparza in clinical trials

-The most common adverse reactions to Lynparza treatment are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back, and abdomen.
+The most common adverse side effects caused by Lynparza are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back, and abdomen.

 Last updated: 07/11/2019